 Wisconsin, the land of cheese and sausage, right?
-Well, I can’t argue with that, but nowadays you won’t be limited to just those options here in Milwaukee.
-We love our veggies too!
+We can’t argue with that, but nowadays you won’t be limited to just those options here in Milwaukee– we love our veggies too!

 As the shift towards a meatless lifestyle for many has spread, countless establishments have popped up to cater to these dietary needs.
-In every area of town, you will find a plentiful array of vegetarian and vegan options to be enjoyed!
+In every area of town, you’ll find a plentiful array of vegetarian and vegan options to be enjoyed!
 On top of that, most restaurants will offer some version of a vegetarian or vegan meal, or at least a substitution.
-The creativity employed in the creation of the dishes that I’ve discovered while on my foodie adventures is astounding.

-Below, you will find a ranked list of my favorite spots to find vegetarian dishes in Milwaukee.
-Many of the options are also vegan.
+We hope you’ll enjoy our ranked guide to the very best vegetarian dishes in Milwaukee (many of the options are also vegan).
 Some of the restaurants included are entirely meatless, while others have included a few amazing dishes on their menu.
-So whether you are entertaining a vegetarian out-of-town guest or live a completely vegan lifestyle yourself, there will be items on this list for you!
-Either way, bon appetite!
+So whether you are entertaining a vegetarian out-of-town guest or live a completely vegan lifestyle yourself, there’s something for everyone on this guide.
+Enjoy!

 15. Lulu Cafe